What are the benefits of a Google Penalty Recovery?

-Google’s Penguin and Panda updates now operate in real-time meaning that recovering from a penalty quickly is now possible.
 A good and responsible SEO agency will never put your site at risk but if you do find yourself hit with a Google penalty then there are many benefits to recovering from it as soon as possible.
 These include:

 - Allowing your website to rank again in the SERPs

 - Understanding which factors or practices resulted in a penalty (so you can avoid repeating the same mistake twice)